SagarJoshi73249/Kuka-IIWA_HandGuiding/README.md

-# Hand Guiding Configuration and Data Collection for [Robot Model/Project Name]
+# Hand Guiding Configuration and Data Collection for [Kuka IIWA LBR Robots]

 This repository contains scripts and instructions for configuring and utilizing hand guiding on the robot.
 Follow the steps below to set up the system and ensure smooth operation.